kapalko/afa-iap/examples/README.md

 5. Play around in the provided notebook with some starter code
+  - In your terminal, return to the main repo directory
-  - In your terminal, `jupyter notebook`
+  - In your terminal, launch jupyter: `jupyter notebook`
   - Navigate to `examples\Getting_Started.ipynb`